Auburndale, Florida: Mass transit

-Auburndale is served by Winter Haven Area Transit's #12 & #50 routes.
+Auburndale is served by Winter Haven Area Transit's #12 and #50 routes.

 Railroads are also important to Auburndale.
 The city contains two major railroad lines.
 The first being the CSX Carters Subdivision, and the other being the CSX Auburndale Subdivision.
 Amtrak uses both lines but does not stop in the city.

 Airports

-Two airports serve Auburndale, both of which are located in Winter Haven, east of the city.
-The Winter Haven Regional Airport along US 92 and the adjacent Jack Browns Seaplane Base located on the northeast shores of Lake Jessie.
+Two airports serve Auburndale, both of which are located in Winter Haven, east of the city: Winter Haven Regional Airport along US 92 and the adjacent Jack Browns Seaplane Base located on the northeast shores of Lake Jessie.

 Media

-Auburndale is part of the Tampa/St. Pete television market, the 13th largest in the country and part of the local Lakeland/Winter Haven radio market, which is the 94th largest in the country.
+Auburndale is part of the Tampa/St. Pete television market, the 13th-largest in the country and part of the local Lakeland/Winter Haven radio market, which is the 94th-largest in the country.

 Library

 The Auburndale Public Library is a member of the Polk County Library Cooperative.
-The library is located at 100 West Bridgers Avenue Auburndale, Florida 33823.
-The library offers a number of services to all Polk County Residents, including 24/7 card catalog access.
+The library is located at 100 West Bridgers Avenue.
+The library offers a number of services to all Polk County residents, including 24/7 card catalog access.